Pete Frame

 Peter Frame (born 10 November 1942 in Luton, Bedfordshire, England) is an English music journalist and historian of rock music.

 He has produced outlines of the history of rock bands for various magazines, such as Sounds, NME, Melody Maker and Rolling Stone.
 In 1969, Frame founded the English alternative rock magazine ZigZag.
 He was its editor, from its beginning until February 1973, and again from March 1976 until July 1977.
-He was also an A&R man for B&C Charisma Records, and the manager of Starry Eyed and Laughing.
+He was also an A&R man for B&C Charisma Records, and the manager of the band, Starry Eyed and Laughing.

 Five volumes of his Rock Family Trees have been published; the first two were joined as The Complete Rock Family Trees.
 He is also author of Rockin' Around Britain.

 In October 2007, his 500-page book, The Restless Generation - How rock music changed the face of 1950s Britain, was published by Rogan House.

 Television series

 The Rock Family Trees books were used as the basis for the BBC Television series Rock Family Trees in the 1990s, narrated by John Peel.